 What is an FDA PreSTAR?

-In the past, you had to create your own document(s) for an FDA pre-submission.
+In the past, you had to create your document(s) for an FDA pre-submission.
 Some people create one large PDF document divided into sections, while others create separate PDF documents for each requirement of the FDA pre-submission guidance.
-On June 6, 2023, the FDA released a beta version (i.e., version 0.1) of a new PDF template (i.e., FDA PreSTAR).
+On August 14, 2023, the FDA released an updated beta version (i.e., version 0.2) of a new PDF template (i.e., FDA PreSTAR).
 This new PreSTAR template provides multiple benefits to the FDA:

 - every company uses the same format,